-Made from safe and non-toxic material, the Oxygen Absorber, O Sorb, is used to extend the shelf life of food products, ensuring that they stay fresh and in good quality.
-O Sorb is also known as oxygen scavengers or oxygen absorbent.
-Commonly used in food packagings such as snacks and pastries, the Oxygen Absorbers is capable of reducing the aerobic environment to 0% oxygen.
-It prevents the changes in the colour of food, retards the growth of oxygen using aerobic microorganisms such as fungi and stops oils in food from going bad.
-Without nay aerobic bacteria and fungi growth, the shelf life of a food product will extend from 1 month to several months.
+Made from safe and non-toxic material, the Oxygen Absorber, O Sorb, is used to extend the shelf life of food products, ensuring that they stay fresh and of good quality.
+O Sorb is also known as Oxygen Scavengers or Oxygen Absorbent.
+Commonly used in food packagings such as snacks and pastries, the Oxygen Absorbers can reduce the aerobic environment to 0% oxygen.
+They prevent changes in the colour of food, retards the growth of oxygen using aerobic microorganisms such as fungi and stops oils from going bad.
+Without any aerobic bacteria and fungi growth, the shelf life of a food product will extend from 1 month to several months.

-Having oxygen absorbers withing a sealed packaging will create an oxygen-free condition of up to 0.1% or lesser.
-Osorb prevents changes in the colour of food, prevents oils in good from becoming rancid and limits the growth of oxygen aerobic microorganisms such as fungi.
-The use of oxygen absorbers can increase the shelf life of a food product from days to months, retaining flavours, aroma and food quality.
+Having Oxygen Absorbers within a sealed packaging will create an oxygen-free condition of up to 0.1% or lesser.
+O Sorb prevents changes in the colour of food, prevents oils in good from becoming rancid and limits the growth of oxygen aerobic microorganisms such as fungi.
+The use of Oxygen Absorbers can increase the shelf life of a food product from days to months, retaining flavours, aroma and food quality.
 It eliminates other conventional packaging methods such as vacuum packaging and gas flushing.

 The number of packets to use would depend on the oxygen volume of the void space in the packaging.
 By volume, the oxygen in the air is about 20%.
-Therefore is the void space is 100ml with 20ml of oxygen, we would recommend a packet of U-20.
+Therefore, the void space is 100ml with 20ml of oxygen.
+We would recommend a packet of U-20.

 Tips on using Oxygen Absorbers

 - Check oxygen indicators in packaging to ensure it is pink.
-Do not use if the indicator is blue.
+Do not use it if the indicator is blue

-- After opening the packaging in which the oxygen absorber is packed, use immediately.
+- After opening the packaging in which the Oxygen Absorber is packed, use it immediately